DicksonTeel/Mercy-Tech-Resources/Sound/Intermediate Audio Production/Signal Processing.md

 				- Gated Reverb: Setup by putting a noise gate after the reverb in order to purposefully cut off the reverb.
 				- Algorithmic Reverb: A kind of reverb device that is calculated in real time using DSP code.
 These usually have many perimeters, making them flexible and versatile.
 				- Convolution Reverb: Uses samples of real-life acoustic spaces.
 But, often, have limited ability to modify the reverb sound.
-		- Reverb Parameters
+		- Common Reverb Parameters
 			- ER - the first reflections
-			- Rev Time (Decal) in ms
+			- Rev Time (Decay) in ms
-			- Pre Delay - delay inserted before anything happens
+			- Pre Delay - delay inserted before anything happens, typically in ms
 			- Type
-			- Room size
+			- Size
 			- Damping
-			- Pre verb EQ (hi/lo)
+			- Pre verb EQ
 			- Diffusion
 			- Density
 			- Post verb EQ